emabistar/BioEticket/README.md

 - Dynamic rendering with ViewComponents

 - Online payments using Paypal SDK
 # TO UPLOAD THIS PROJECT TO AZURE.
-FOLLOW THESE STEPS:
+FOLLOWS THESE STEPS:
 # Depending on your achitecure, the basics are the follows:
   - Create an account with azure
   - Setting Azure SQL server